JeffyCN/mirrors/docs/Rockchip_Developer_Guide_RGA_EN.md

    </tr>
 </table>

 > Note:
 >
 > 1).
 Y4 format is 2 to the 4th power grayscale, Y400 format is 2 to the 8th power grayscale.
->
-> 2).
-The physical address addressing capability of RGA1/RGA2 only supports 32bit, that is, the memory space of 0~4G.